 FaceBuilder is an add-on for Blender for 3D-modelling of human faces and heads based on photos.
 With FaceBuilder you don’t need to be an experienced 3D modeler to create a quality 3D model with clean topology.
 You start with getting a few photos from different angles and then place a model on each of them to build a head or face model.
 The resulting 3D models can be later used for sculpting, animation, tracking or anything else either in Blender or being exported into a file and imported in any other 3D software.

 The complete installation process is covered in this video.

-It all starts with downloading of a zip file with the add-on from our site.
+It all starts with downloading a .ZIP file with the add-on from from our site.
 When the zip file is stored locally, you need to open Preferences window in Blender and go to the Add-ons section (Edit > Preferences > Add-ons).
 In the right upper corner of this window you’ll see the

 Unfortunately we cannot ship our core library within the add-on package due to Blender license restrictions, but we made it as easy as possible to install it independently.
 There are two ways of doing that: online and offline.
 Both are accessible on the preferences pane of our add-on (Edit > Preferences > Add-ons > KeenTools FaceBuilder).